TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 E) Responsibility for physical custody of vouchers, payroll records, cancelled checks, and books of account.

-2) All MEG Units are required to establish a pre-voucher review in order to assure proper payment of funds.
+2) All MEG Units are required by this subsection (b)(2) to establish a pre-voucher review in order to assure proper payment of funds.
 The person who signs the checks must assure himself/herself by review of the accompanying voucher, time sheet, or any other reasonable means that payment is correct.
 The person who initials and/or approves a voucher for payment may not be the sole signer of the check paying for those goods nor may he/she be delegated the entire pre-voucher review responsibility.
-Financial officers have the responsibility and authority to disallow payment of expenditures made contrary to the requirements of these guidelines.
+Financial officers have the responsibility and authority to disallow payment of expenditures made contrary to the requirements of this subsection (b)(2).

 3) Financial activities should be separated into the following functions and each should be performed by a different individual: